luisp6914/reactPortfolioProject/README.md

 # reactPortfolioProject

-# --To get inside the app use
+# To get inside the app use
 # cd react-app

-# --To use the server run
+# To use the server run
 # npm run dev